braintreeps/vim_dotfiles/README.txt

     vim +:PlugInstall

 If you plan on using command-t, you'll need to build the C extension.
-Make sure to use the ruby you built vim against:
+Vim-plug will do this automatically, but if it fails for some reason, you can do it manually, however make sure to use the ruby you built vim against:

     cd ~/.vim/plugged/command-t/ruby/command-t
     rvm use system
     ruby extconf.rb
     make